daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 The arguments: (A1)trash bins are placed along the streets, (A2)since trash bins are placed along the streets, the trash owner cannot be traced back.
 (B1)people who do not recycle should be fined (B2)to fine people, the municipality must be able to trace products in trash bins back to their owners.

-Attacks: A2 attacks B1, and viceversa.
+Attacks: A2 attacks B1, and vice versa.

 **unknown knowns**: In the following example analyst challenges the stakeholder statement, as a result the stakeholder reveals new information (reply).